harry-honours-2025/harry-thesis-software/README.md

 ## Installation

-Roulingo should be installed locally after cloning this repository.
+The Roulingo package should be installed locally after cloning this repository.
 It requires **Python 3.10** or above.
 Once the repository has been cloned, navigate to the directory and run: